SpectroCoin/PrestaShop-Bitcoin-Payment-Gateway-Module/README.md

 **CONFIGURATION**

 1. Go to your PrestaShop administration.
-Modules -> "SpectroCoin" click [Configure]
+Modules and Services -> installed modules -> "SpectroCoin" click [Configure]
 2. Fill all fields

 **INFORMATION**